sean9999/GoFunctional/README.md

 # Go Functional

-Go Functional provides a Go package called Functional, which provides Functional Programming capabilities to Go's data types
+Go Functional provides a Go package called `functional`, which offers Functional Programming capabilities to some of Gos data types, such as slice and maps.

 ## Design Goals